There are many benefits to implementing tracking technology in the workplace, including that of Bluetooth asset tracking technology.

 For example, if a business sets up a network of tags to track several assets, they can all be used to find each item individually.
 This essentially makes it different from other technologies, such as GPS tracking.

 Another major benefit of using Bluetooth to track industrial assets is the ease of compatibility with devices such as smartphones.
 This can work by data being automatically captured by a mobile app and transferred to the cloud for processing.

-The beacon technology found in Bluetooth tracking allows for pin-point and effective real-time location tracking, which can be significantly less expensive than other real-time tracking technologies such as RFID and GPS tracking.
+The beacon technology found in Bluetooth tracking allows for pin-point and effective real-time location tracking, which can be significantly less expensive than other real-time tracking technologies such as RFID.